Getting electrical signals from point A to point B is pretty standard

 molded shapes (with dimensions), tools, and materials

-heat shrink tubing.
-Use to cover your yellow/black wire heat shrink
+Clear heat shrink tubing.
+Use to cover your yellow/black wire heat

-Rigid 4-1 shrink ratio.
+heat shrink.
+Semi Rigid 4-1 shrink ratio.
 Sealing wire transitions.
-Strain relief.

 transitions and shapes.
 3-1 and 4-1 shrink ratio available.
 Here a